Dr. Monica Sánchez Sworn in as Pico Rivera Mayor, Lutz Mayor Pro Tem

 Staff Report

-This week, Dr. Monica Sánchez and Councilmember Erik Lutz were elected Mayor and Mayor Pro Tem respectively during the weekly meeting of the City Council.
+This week, Dr. Monica Sánchez and Councilmember Erik Lutz were appointed Mayor and Mayor Pro Tem respectively during the weekly meeting of the City Council.

-This is only the second time that a woman has served as mayor of the City.
+This is only the fourth time that a woman has served as mayor of the City.

-“I am honored and privileged to have been elected by my colleagues to serve as Mayor of Pico Rivera,” said Dr. Sanchez.
+“I am honored and privileged to have been supported by my colleagues to serve as Mayor of Pico Rivera,” said Dr. Sanchez.
 “I look forward to continuing to build on the success of my predecessors in serving the residents of Pico Rivera.”

 Dr. Sánchez is currently a Board Member for the Southeast Area Social Services Funding Authority (SASSFA).
 This public agency provides social services to seniors, such as meals and job services to adults and youth at no cost.